 Someone Tried to Flush Non-Flushable Items

 Toilets can’t accept all kinds of waste.
 Toilet paper is usually fine, as it’s soluble.
 But, paper towels and disposable tissues (Kleenex) can clog your toilet.
-Flushing floss, Q-tips, wet wipes, cotton balls, medicine, hair, diapers, and other sanitary products is not a good idea as such items can cause serious damage.
+Moreover, flushing cat litter, Q-tips, wet wipes, cotton balls, tampons, medicine, hair, diapers, and other sanitary products are not a good idea as such items can cause serious damage.
 Also, if you have kids, it would be good to check if they’ve been throwing random stuff down the toilet.
+So, if one of them asks: Can you flush dental floss in the toilet? or Can You Flush Baby Wipes Down a Toilet?
+The answer should be no.

 You Have a First-Generation, Low-Flow Toilet